ucdfr/psoc-usb-debug/README.md

 2. Put the usb_debug.h and usb_debug.c into your working directory.

-3. #include the usb_debug.h in the files where you want to use the printing functions.
+3. Include the usb_debug.h header in the files where you want to use the printing functions.

 4. Call usb_init() once before using the functions.